Toy

 It has a luscious silky, medium-length coat and looks a lot like its very popular cousin, the Cavalier King Charles Spaniel.
 English Toy Spaniels feature a domed cranium, huge, dark, expressive eyes, and long, hairy ears.

-They have four different coats, each with their name: King Charles (black and tan), Blenheim (red and white), Prince Charles (black, white, and tan), and Ruby (solid red).
+They have four different coats, each with its name: King Charles (black and tan), Blenheim (red and white), Prince Charles (black, white, and tan), and Ruby (solid red).

-English Toy Spaniels were liked by the British aristocracy not only because of their beauty and compact stature but also because of their commitment to their owners and enjoyment of being lap dogs.
+English Toy Spaniels were liked by the British aristocracy not only because of their beauty and compact stature but also because of their commitment to their owners and enjoyment of being a lapdog.

 Toy Spaniels have a long history in the United Kingdom, dating back to the 1500s.
 Toy Spaniels were popular among the British aristocracy, and they may be seen in paintings of royals and aristocrats dating back generations.
 Because of their affectionate lapdog character, the dogs were referred to as “spaniel gentle” and “the comforter” around Shakespeare’s time.

 Crosses between British Toy Spaniels and Asian toy breeds, probably the Japanese Chin and Pug, resulted in the designated English Toy Spaniel Breed in the 1800s.
-These dogs had flatter faces and a more domed heads than the older British Toy Spaniels.
+These dogs had a flatter face and a more domed head than the older British Toy Spaniels.

 The Cavalier King Charles Spaniel was the result of an attempt to develop a dog that looked more like the early toy spaniels.
 The English Toy Spaniel was originally recognised by the American Kennel Club in 1886.
 However, it is still a rare breed in the United States today.